ppad-tech/csecp256k1/README.md

 supporting ECDSA/Schnorr signatures and ECDH secret computation, as well as utilities for public key manipulation.

+For a pure Haskell secp256k1 implementation, see [ppad-secp256k1][ppads].

 ## Documentation

 API documentation and examples are hosted at